cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 nox > Session black was successful.
 ```

-Invoking `nox` without arguments now also triggers the code formatter.
-It would
+Invoking `nox` without arguments triggers all the sessions, including Black.
+It
-be better to simply check the code style without performing any actual
+would be better to only validate the coding style without modifying the
-formatting.
-You can exclude Black from the sessions run by default, by setting
+conflicting files.
+You can exclude Black from the sessions run by default, by
-`nox.options.sessions`:
+setting `nox.options.sessions`:

 ```python
 # noxfile.py